rhinocerbus/app-gong-fu-timer-compose/README.md

-# Gung Fu Brewing Timer
+# Gong Fu Brewing Timer

 ## Description
 App for managing a Gong Fu tea brewing session, which consists of several, short steepings after a longer initial steep.